Mar Vista Animal Medical Center

 THE LAW IN OUR AREA REGARDING ANIMAL BITES (AGAINST HUMANS)

 If the biting animal has been legally vaccinated against rabies, only routine first aid may be necessary; bacterial infection of the wound may still be possible.
-If the animal has not been currently vaccinated, it must be confined for 10 days at the owner's expense for observation and then vaccinated at the end of that period.
+The biting animal, however, must be confined for 10 days at the owner's expense for observation regardless of vaccination status.

 The purpose of the ten day period is to determine if rabies virus could have been in the animal's saliva at the time of the bite.
 An animal infected with rabies and shedding virus will certainly be dead within ten days.